 Can you guess what these posts have in common?

 They aren’t in the “Your Money or Your Life” niche.
 This is solid evidence of the fact that it’s easier to rank for posts that don’t fall under that umbrella.
-However, I do know that niches are important (though I hate the idea and would rather be able to write about anything), so my goal is to improve my rankings on those posts.
-And since I’ve done the best I could in regards to on page SEO, the next step is to improve my EAT rating.
+However, I know that niches are important (though I hate the idea and would rather write about anything), so my goal is to improve my rankings on those posts.
+And since I’ve done the best I could in regards to on-page SEO, the next step is to improve my EAT rating.

 EAT is basically Google’s way of determining whether a website is legitimate enough to rank high – especially in those “Your Money or Your Life” searches.
 It stands for Expertise, Authority, and Trustworthiness.
 Google wants to show users the most relevant sites with the best information – and they use a complex algorithm based on those three things to make that determination.